 A series of posters was created to serve as the flagship component of the Clean Water Awareness Campaign.
 The posters deliver stormwater pollution prevention information in a highly visual manner in order to attract attention while overcoming language barriers, and utilize catchy headlines and taglines to further engage the public.
 The posters juxtapose potential stormwater pollution problems with practical solutions that focus on the benefits they bring to residents.
-A total of 29 posters have been created and are on display at locations throughout Jefferson County, including the downtown Jefferson County Courthouse, the Birmingham Botanical Gardens lobby, in kiosks at the Turkey Creek Nature Preserve, at point-of-sale in ACE Hardware - Chalkville, and at various events throughout the year.
+A total of 30 posters have been created.

+These posters are printed and displayed at various locations throughout Jefferson County as well as distributed electronically in various newsletters, blogs and articles, including the downtown Jefferson County Courthouse, the Birmingham Botanical Gardens lobby, in kiosks at the Turkey Creek Nature Preserve, at point-of-sale in ACE Hardware - Chalkville, and at various events throughout the year.
 Please see Appendix G.